Urgent treatment centre at Teddington Memorial Hospital

 The main differences for patients are that bookable appointments are available and the opening hours changed.

-You may be given a booked GP appointment by your GP practice or NHS 111
+You may be given a booked GP appointment by your GP practice or NHS 111 if you are registered with a Richmond borough GP

 Richmond CCG, Hounslow and Richmond Community Healthcare NHS Trust and the Richmond GP Alliance, have worked on developing the service together, with input from stakeholders.